How to Integrate MinIO with Geyser Data for S3-Compatible Cold & Transitory Storage

 Conclusion

-This integration empowers MinIO users with cloud-like tiering to a cost-effective cold storage backend without vendor lock-in or expensive retrieval penalties.
+This integration empowers MinIO users with cloud-like tiering to a cost-effective cold storage backend.
+You can achieve this without vendor lock-in or expensive retrieval penalties.
 Whether you're archiving old data or managing overflow in a transitory model, Geyser Data offers a highly compatible and economical solution.

 Appendix: Useful Commands